eric-to/everdeen/README.md

 # Everdeen

-This project was a 10-day endeavor where I built a full-stack clone of the Robinhood website (note that the actual website changed midway through the project, so the splash page is a bit different).
+This project was a 10-day endeavor where I built a full-stack clone of the Robinhood website (note that the actual website changed midway through the project, so the splash page is a bit different) Some features will be added in the future.
 [Live Demo](https://everdeen-app.herokuapp.com/#/)

 ## Technologies Used